keylimesoda/MaddenToCSV/README.md

 # MaddenToCSV
 Powershell script which allows the Madden Companion Application to export directly to CSV files on your local computer.

+# Usage Notes
+- Must be run from an admin powershell to create the httplistener server object
+- Must add a passthrough on (or temporarily disable) PC firewall for server to be visible to companion app